ward/run/_posts/2022-10-09-citystrides-in-big-cities.md

 done from 28 to 30 September 2022 from the main city index.
 Armed with a list of 170,000 cities, I then selected those with 5000 or more streets.
 For those I scraped the first page of striders running in that city, so that is a maximum of 12 top striders per city.
+This scraping was done on 9 October.
 I always made sure to play nice and not make more than six requests a minute.

 ### What Is A City?